ruduran/dotfiles/README.md

 My personal setup
 =================

-Files an tools to configure my laptop.
+Files and tools to configure my laptop.
 (Work in progress)